 - A family of measures – all work in the same way.

-Health and care services collect a great deal of data, but little that helps us see how well we are doing.
-We need to measure how much we help patients and their families, not just who does what, when and where.
+Health and care services collect a great deal of data, but not much that helps us see how well we do.
+We should measure how much we help patients and their families, not just who does what, when and where.
 Without outcomes data, we are flying blind.

 The R-Outcomes family of person-reported outcome measures (PROMs) and person-reported experience measures (PREMs) are short, easy to use and applicable to all types of patient.
 They measure the impact of innovations in terms of outcomes, experience and readiness to innovate.
 The measures are mixed and matched to meet different needs, and commissioned as KPIs for new care models.
 There are variants for patients, staff and carers.